 The history itself concentrates on examining the past (aiming at answering the question "how was it there?") while public history conducts research on how the knowledge about the past is present in the social consciousness and how it is (and may be) instilled in this consciousness, with the central question of "what do (did/will) the people know about how it was?"
 It focuses on historical memory, which is rather marginal in the "traditional" history research.
 The courses from the public history program concentrate on the ways of shaping the historical consciousness (or collective memory) - both in the context of its theoretical framework and mechanism (including e.g. politics of history) and in various practical ways (tools/techniques) of influencing this memory and consciousness, starting from collecting and processing the testimonies of the past, through speech-writing and preparing other texts promoting the historical knowledge, exhibitions, historical installations, to locating historical elements in mass media, entertainment or in virtual environment in its broadest sense.
 This is why even the general chronological overview of the past, which is placed in the public history curriculum, concentrates on the elements (phenomena, events, processes, individuals) that evoke debates and controversies - i.e. are present in the public sphere - and does not repeat the traditional academic history curriculum.

-- Combination of history and art history - museums, open-air museums, creative art groups and companies (e.g. as experts in historical movies, games, events).
+combination of history and art history - museums, open-air museums, creative art groups, and companies (e.g. as experts of historical movies, games, events)

 Graduates will also have an option to continue their education at the Ph.D. programs in the humanities.